 DocuSign is a platform that provides secure electronic document signing and is typically used for financial documentation, offer letters, and other secure documents.
 Of course, this means that important business documents are located within each account.
 In this attack, cybercriminals impersonate a notification from DocuSign in order to steal those credentials from employees and access the DocuSign account.

-Platform: Microsoft Office 365
+- Platform: Microsoft Office 365

-Payload: Malicious Link
+- Payload: Malicious Link

-Technique: Impersonation Email
+- Technique: Impersonation Email

-Concealed URL: The URL is wrapped in text in the email body, and sent via a SendGrid Link.
+In addition, the URL is wrapped in text in the email body, and sent via a SendGrid Link.
 By hiding the URL, the user must click on the link to figure out where it truly goes, and the final landing page looks like one that you would expect to see from a DocuSign email.
 Furthermore, the email itself had multiple embedded links, some of which led to authentic DocuSign webpages.

 Abnormal detected this attack due to a variety of reasons, including the unusual sender and the multiple redirects.
 In addition, this user rarely communicates through DocuSign, so it's unusual for them to be receiving documents—especially ones related to COVID-19.
 Combined with the suspicious links, the unusual reply-to email address, and various other elements, it's clear that this email is malicious and thus, Abnormal blocked it before it reached inboxes.

 To learn more about how Abnormal can block malicious credential phishing emails for your organization, see a demo today.